Comparing Sequential Forecasters: Experiments

+As our first experiment, we compare our Hoeffding-style and EB CSs (Theorems~\ref{thm:hoeffding} and~\ref{thm:main}, respectively) on simulated data with the asymptotic fixed-time CIs due to Theorem~2 of~\citet{lai2011evaluating}.
+The main goal is to confirm that the CSs cover time-varying average score differentials uniformly, unlike the fixed-time CI, and are also nearly as tight as the CI.

+In our simulated experiments, we also include an asymptotic CS for time-varying means, recently developed by \citet{waudbysmith2021doubly}, as an additional tool for anytime-valid inference.
+Asymptotic CSs can be viewed as alternatives to their non-asymptotic counterparts, including the ones we introduced in Section~\ref{sec:cs}, and they trade off non-asymptotic validity to achieve versatility and also comparatively smaller widths at smaller sample sizes.
+A formal review of asymptotic CSs in the context of sequential forecast comparison is included in Section~\ref{sec:asympcs}.

+As for our simulated data, we generate a sequence of non-IID binary outcomes and compare different forecasters using our CSs.
+The overall simulation pipeline closely follows Game~\ref{game:general}, with $\calP = \Delta(\calY) = [0, 1]$, $\calY = \{0, 1\}$, and $T = 10^4$.
+At each round $t = 1, \dotsc, T$, each forecaster makes a probability forecast $p_t, q_t \in \calP$, then reality chooses $r_t$, and finally $y_t \sim \mathrm{Bernoulli}(r_t)$ is sampled.
+The forecasts $p_t$ and $q_t$ are made only using the previous outcomes, i.e., $y_1, \dotsc, y_{t-1}$.
+The Reality's choices $(r_t)_{t=1}^T$ is specifically chosen to be non-IID and contain sharp changepoints, as shown in Figure~\ref{fig:forecasters}.
+This serves as a challenging test case for the EB CS, as the sharp changepoints make it difficult to quickly adapt to the underlying variance.
+See Section~\ref{sec:simulated_details} for further details.

-As for our simulated data, we generate a sequence of non-IID binary outcomes and compare different forecasters using our CS.
-We generate the simulated data with $T = 10^4$ rounds, following a version of Game~\ref{game:binary} with different pairs of forecasters and a non-IID reality sequence.
-At the end of each round $t = 1, \dotsc, T$, we compute the $(1-\alpha)$-level Hoeffding and EB CS for $\Delta_t$, using Theorems~\ref{thm:hoeffding} and \ref{thm:main} respectively.
-We use the Brier score $S(p, q) = -(p - q)^2$ as our default scoring rule, but we also explore other scoring rules later in the section.
+At the end of each round $t = 1, \dotsc, T$, we compute the 95\% Hoeffding-style and EB CS for $\Delta_t$, using Theorems~\ref{thm:hoeffding} and~\ref{thm:main} respectively.
+We use the Brier score $S(p, q) = 1 - (p - q)^2$ as our default scoring rule, but we also explore other scoring rules later in the section.
+As for the hyperparameter choices for sub-$\psi$ uniform boundaries, we are guided by preliminary experiments in Section~\ref{sec:iid_mean}.

-The reality sequence $(r_t)_{t=1}^T$ is specifically chosen to be non-IID and contain sharp changepoints, as drawn with gray dots in Figure~\ref{fig:forecasters}.
-It is specifically chosen as follows: \ifnum\value{inlinefigure}>0 {